wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Old Lord Naff_** : Well I suppose we'd better let these people get on with seeing you off.
 Come on, you can meet the others.

-- He snaps his fingers, the service concludes as the curtains close, leaving the two Naffs in front.
+- He clicks his fingers, the service concludes as the curtains close, leaving the two Naffs in front.

 ---